Friedrich Adolf Trendelenburg: Defense of teleology

 Trendelenburg's philosophizing is conditioned throughout by his loving study of Plato and Aristotle, whom he regards not as opponents but as building jointly on the broad basis of idealism.
 His own standpoint may be called a modern version of Aristotelianism.
 While denying the possibility of an absolute method and an absolute philosophy, as contended for by Hegel and others, Trendelenburg was emphatically an idealist in the ancient or Platonic sense; his whole work was devoted to the demonstration of the ideal in the real.
 But he maintained that the procedure of philosophy must be analytic, rising from the particular facts to the universal in which we find them explained.
 We divine the system of the whole from the part we know, but the process of reconstruction must remain approximative.
 Our position forbids the possibility of a final system.
 Instead, therefore, of constantly beginning afresh in speculation, it should be our duty to attach ourselves to what may be considered the permanent results of historic developments.

 The classical expression of these results Trendelenburg finds mainly in the Platonico-Aristotelian system.
 The philosophical question is stated thus: How are thought and being united in knowledge?
 How does thought get at being?
 And how does being enter into thought?
 Proceeding on the principle that like can only be known by like, Trendelenburg next reaches a doctrine peculiar to himself (though based upon Aristotle) that plays a central part in his speculations.
-Motion is the fundamental fact common to being and thought; the actual motion of the external world has its counterpart in the constructive motion involved in every instance of perception or thought.
+Motion (Bewegung) is the fundamental fact common to being and thought; the actual motion of the external world has its counterpart in the constructive motion involved in every instance of perception or thought.
 From motion he proceeds to deduce time, space and the categories of mechanics and natural science.
 These, being thus derived, are at once subjective and objective in their scope.
 It is true that matter can never be completely resolved into motion, but the irreducible remainder may be treated, like Aristotle, as an abstraction we asymptotically approach but never reach.